cgomez-ksquare/full-stack-code-interview/README.md

 </div>
 ```

-Active starts must be color yellow, the rest must not.
+Spans with class `active` must be color `yellow`, the rest must not.

 ### Back-end